Deploy to Digital Ocean

 A Record.
 Use the domain you previously provided during the installation step and point it to the droplet using its public IP (can be found in Droplets tab).

-Note: If you don't have a certificate, generate one for your subdomain (the one provided during installation) using Let's Encrypt.
-Connect to OpenReplay droplet, run
+Note: If you don’t have a certificate, generate one, that auto-renews, for your subdomain (the one provided during installation) using Let’s Encrypt.
+Simply connect to OpenReplay droplet, run

 You’re all set now, OpenReplay should be accessible on your subdomain.
 You can create an account by visiting the